-On Campus Housing is close to your classes and academic and social resources.
+- On Campus Housing is close to your classes and academic and social resources.
 Everything on campus is within close walking distance.
-Even if you have classes at our downtown Damon City Campus, there is a free shuttle to transport you there.
+Even if you have classes at our downtown Damon City Campus, there is a shuttle to transport you there.

-The residence halls are very safe!
+- The residence halls are very safe!
 We have Public Safety coverage from 6pm - 6am, as well as a variety of live-in staff who assist with safety, security, and maintaining a healthy living environment.
 Emergency services are just a phone call away 24 hours a day, 7 days a week.

-Our residence hall staff are very diverse.
-For the 2016-2017 school year, several of the student staff are also international students!
+- Our residence hall staff are very diverse.
+For the 2019-2020 school year, several of the student staff are also international students!

-Each apartment-style suite is fully furnished.
+- Each apartment-style suite is fully furnished.
 Each student has a bed, desk, desk chair, wardrobe closet, and 2 nightstands (with drawers that can be stacked to be a dresser).
 The bed is height-adjustable, so there is plenty of storage beneath it.

-Each apartment-style suite also contains two bathrooms, a full kitchen (appliances included) and living room area.
+- Each apartment-style suite also contains two bathrooms, a full kitchen (appliances included) and living room area.

-The cost to live in the residence halls includes all utilities - garbage, water, electricity, gas, cable and internet.
+- The cost to live in the residence halls includes all utilities - garbage, water, electricity, gas, cable and internet.

-There is no need to search for a roommate and, if one of your roommates moves out of the apartment, there is no need for you to find someone to fill the space or for you to pay additional fees to cover the loss of that person.
+- There is no need to search for a roommate and, if one of your roommates moves out of the apartment, there is no need for you to find someone to fill the space or for you to pay additional fees to cover the loss of that person.

 - Access to food services are available until 6pm on Monday through Thursday.
 Food services are available on Fridays until 4pm, but are closed on weekends, cooking and finding food will be your responsibility - which is why we provide you with a full kitchen and recommend that you plan to purchase cooking utensils upon your arrival (we do have limited sets that you can borrow for the year, available on a first-come, first-served basis).

-Transportation to areas in the community are available but limited.
+- Transportation to areas in the community are available but limited.
 The Rochester public bus system has several stops a day right on our campus, which offers options for students to explore the city and get to grocery stores and malls.
 The college does not specifically offer transportation to shopping areas,

-Monday, August 29, 2016: International students may begin moving into the residence halls.
+August 19-21, 2019: International students may begin moving into the residence halls.

 August 22-23, 2019: International Student Orientation

-*September 2-4.
-2016: Residence Hall Orientation and Opening Weekend activities
+August 23 through August 25.
+2019: Residence Hall Orientation and Opening Weekend activities

-*December 23, 2016: Final exams end; residence halls close at 10am.
+December 22, 2019: Final exams end; residence halls close at 10am.
 All students must vacate for December break.

-February, 2017: Housing application process begins for fall 2017-spring 2018 housing
+February, 2020: Housing application process begins for fall 2020-spring 2021 housing

-*May 27, 2017 @ 10am: Residence halls close for all students
+May 22, 2020 @ 10am: Residence halls close for all students.

 * indicates anticipated*